mbillingr/tdd-idris/README.md

-# tdd-idris
+# Type-Driven Development with Idris

-Type-Driven Development with Idris
+Exercises and programming along...